ubernostrum/django-registration/docs/views.rst

       Should return a boolean indicating whether user registration is allowed, either in general or for this specific request.

-   .. method:: get_user_kwargs(**cleaned_data)

-      Given the cleaned_data from the registration form, return from them a dictionary of keyword arguments to be used in user-account creation.
-By default, this is a dictionary with values for the ``USERNAME_FIELD`` of the user model, along with email and password, to match the signature of Django's default ``User.objects.create_user()`` implementation, and assumes the
-      field names of the default
-      :class:`~registration.forms.RegistrationForm` class.

 .. class:: ActivationView